List of prime ministers of Thailand

 The post of prime minister had existed in some forms throughout the history of Thailand, the most known form was the Samuhanayok post.
 This position emerged during the Ayutthaya Kingdom as part of the centralization of government.

 The modern post of prime minister has existed since the Siamese revolution of 1932 and Siam's first constitution.
 Throughout the post's existence, it has mostly been occupied by military leaders from the Royal Thai Army, three holding the rank of field marshal and seven the rank of general.

-The current prime minister is Anutin Charnvirakul, leader of the Bhumjaithai Party, since 7 September 2025.
+The current prime minister is Anutin Charnvirakul, leader of the Bhumjaithai Party, who assumed the office on 7 September 2025.

-Note: The list includes leaders of military juntas and acting prime ministers.
+Note: This list includes leaders of military juntas and acting prime ministers.
 However, they are not counted in the official list as provided by the Royal Thai Government.

 List of prime ministers

 Colour key (for political coalitions/parties):